datastax/csharp-driver/doc/features/README.md

 # Features

-The DataStax Enterprise C# Driver is feature-rich and highly tunable C# client library for [DataStax Enterprise][dse].
+The DataStax C# Driver for Apache Cassandra and DataStax Enterprise is a feature-rich and highly tunable C# client library for Apache Cassandra (2.0+) and DataStax Enterprise (4.5+) using Cassandra's binary protocol and Cassandra Query Language v3.

 ## Usage